icopy-site/awesome-cn/docs/awesome/awesome-fastapi.md

 ### Tutorials

 - [Demystifying Authentication with FastAPI and a Frontend](https://kernelpanic.io/demystifying-authentication-with-fastapi-and-a-frontend/) -添加基于令牌的身份验证.
-- [Deploy a Dockerized FastAPI App to Google Cloud Platform](https://towardsdatascience.com/deploy-a-dockerized-fastapi-app-to-google-cloud-platform-24f72266c7ef) -使用Cloud Run和SQL实例将Dockerized Python应用程序部署到Google Cloud Platform的简短指南.
+- [Deploy a Dockerized FastAPI App to Google Cloud Platform](https://towardsdatascience.com/deploy-a-dockerized-fastapi-app-to-google-cloud-platform-24f72266c7ef) - A short guide to deploying a Dockerized Python app to Google Cloud Platform using Cloud Run and a SQL instance.
 - [Deploy Machine Learning Models with Keras, FastAPI, Redis and Docker](https://medium.com/analytics-vidhya/deploy-machine-learning-models-with-keras-fastapi-redis-and-docker-4940df614ece)
 - [Deploying Iris Classifications with FastAPI and Docker](https://towardsdatascience.com/deploying-iris-classifications-with-fastapi-and-docker-7c9b83fdec3a) -Docker化FastAPI应用程序.
 - [Developing and Testing an Asynchronous API with FastAPI and Pytest](https://testdriven.io/blog/fastapi-crud/) -使用Test-Driven Development使用FastAPI，Postgres，Pytest和Docker开发和测试异步API.